jmsmoorehead/music/Bug-Reports.md

 ### What to Include

 The information you give us can be crucial to helping us duplicate the bug on our machines.
 Essentially, we'd like a description of the "shortest path" from using `overtone.live` or `overtone.core` to seeing the crash.
+Sometimes the design of a synth may cause a crash - if you believe that's the case, be sure to include that.
 The shorter the description the better.
 Something like:

 Boot the internal server: